jeapostrophe/reach-examples/crowdfunding/readme.md

 Eventually, for a timeout, the DApp will remit all contributions to contributors.
 However, because I don't know how to do this yet, currently, the DApp transfers the sub-goal balance to the Fundraiser.

 Below is the output from a Contributor monitoring a contract timeout.
-Note <span style="color:red;">Contract timed out.</span>
+Note the line *Contract timed out*.

 ```
 % make run-contributor